What is postnatal depression, what are the symptoms, and what are the treatments? Here’s everything you need to know.

 “Looking at the symptoms of PND, many would say that every parent may feel each of them at some point," says Donna.
 “The difference between PND and baby blues is that these symptoms persist for a long period of time.

 Research has found that new mums with a history of mental health issues, including previous postnatal depression or prenatal depression, are more at risk, as are women who’ve suffered birth trauma or other stressful life events.
 It has been suggested that new mums who don’t have a support network are also more likely to develop PND.
-Finally, if your mum or sister has suffered with postnatal depression, you’re more at risk of developing it, too.
+Finally, if your mum or sister has suffered from postnatal depression, you’re more at risk of developing it, too.

 Let’s face it, when you’re feeling really low, it can be hard to reach out to a loved one or health professional.
 Many new parents worry that others will think they’re not coping with their new responsibilities.
 But it’s crucial that you seek help as soon as you can.
 By speaking to your GP or health visitor, you can access treatments to help you on the road to recovery.

 “Counselling, such as cognitive behavioural therapy, may be offered," explains Donna Collins.
-“These therapies encourage you to talk through problems, and address either the cycle of thoughts and behaviours or how your relationships with others may contribute towards your feelings.
+“These therapies encourage you to talk through problems and address either the cycle of thoughts and behaviours or how your relationships with others may contribute towards your feelings.